SagarAnand03/Password_Generator/ReadMe.md

  ┣ 📜manage.py
  ┗ 📜ReadMe.md
 ```
-Note:- Some of  file are only visible after  apply the migrations
+Note:- Some of  file are only visible after  applying the migrations